 In 2000, the Seal Beach Redevelopment Agency helped to secure financing to allow conversion of the Seal Beach Shores Trailer Park to affordable tenant ownership.
 The Agency secured a \$6.75 million low-interest loan and a \$985,000 bridge loan for the project.
-All financial obligations have since been repaid.
+All financial obligations of the former Redevelopment Agency have since been repaid.
 Under dissolution, the County of Orange became the Housing Successor, and manages the covenants for this development.
-The park includes 100 units (25 very-low- and 75 low-income).
+The park includes 100 units (25 very-low-and 75 low-income).
 None of these units are at risk during the current period.